Toreon Office | Grotehondstraat 44 1/1 - 2018 Antwerpen | +32 3 369 33 96

 Description

-This full day workshop (2x 2 hours) teaches a subset of the OWASP Top 10 for APIs and Web Applications, going more in depth on access control, injection, system configuration and logging/auditing issues in the context of modern, multi-service web applications and APIs.
-The first 2 hours is theory with examples of vulnerabilities, and practical coding / architecture patterns and best practices to mitigate them.
-The second part of 2 hours is a guided hacking session using a tool like ZAP or Burpsuite against the OWASP crAPI, a modern web application which is purposely vulnerable against the vulnerabilities discussed in the theory.
+This workshop teaches a subset of the OWASP Top 10 for APIs and Web Applications, going more in depth on access control, injection, system configuration and logging/auditing issues in the context of modern, multi-service web applications and APIs.
+The first part of the workshop is theory with examples of vulnerabilities, and practical coding- and architectural patterns and best practices to mitigate them.
+The second part of the workshop is a hands‑on practical session where we use penetration testing tools to attack a vulnerable API.

 Target Audience